iZUMi-kyouka/tp/docs/UserGuide.md

 ---

 **Q:** The Help window opened off-screen or is minimized — what do I do?
-**A:** Close the app and delete `preferences.json` in the data directory to reset window positions.
+**A:** Close the app and delete the `preferences.json` file in the ./data folder to reset window positions.
 Relaunch the app to restore windows to default locations.

 ---